 Inconsistency is the reason so many SMBs fail.
 Company stability and dedication to core principles are two essential strengths for building successful MSPs.
-Those values help emphasize your commitment to employees, customers, and vendor partners; and help strengthen the relationships that insulate your firm from having those “typical” pricing conversations every time a contract comes up for renewal.
+Those values help emphasize your commitment to employees, customers, and vendor partners.
+They also help strengthen the relationships that insulate your firm from having those “typical” pricing conversations every time a contract comes up for renewal.

-That’s not to suggest that cost isn’t important.
-But when an MSPs gets defensive or loses focus on the big picture, shifting priorities and direction as quickly as the calendar changes, it tends to strain customer relationships and lessen a company’s value proposition.
+That’s not to suggest that cost isn’t important, though.
+When MSPs gets defensive or loses focus on the big picture, shifting priorities and direction as quickly as the calendar changes, it tends to strain customer relationships and lessen a company’s value proposition.
 Your best course of action is to drive the narrative that your services and value proposition is truly unique ‒ and your business relationship is an essential part of their success.

 1. Expanding your services portfolio

-hat’s missing?
-How often are you assessing what your clients and prospects need to run their businesses more efficiently and attain their future objectives ‒ and building out those practices?
+What’s missing?
+How often are you assessing what your clients and prospects need to run their businesses more efficiently and attain their future objectives?
 Cybersecurity is a key point of differentiation for MSPs today, so pay close attention to the trends.
 Layered protection is a great place to start, including email security and encryption options for cloud solutions (such as Office 365).

 2. Increase consulting options